AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 ### Importing from the home package

 If A.B.C is in the package being compiled (which we call "the home package"), and in an exposed package, and you say `import A.B.C`, do you get an "ambiguous import" error , or does the current package override.
 And if the former, how can you say "import A.B.C from the current package"?

+One possibility is to reuqire the code to know its own package name, and mention that in the import.
+For exmaple, in a module that is being compiled as part package "foo", you'd say `import A.B.C from "foo"`.
+What about modules that are part of the main program (not a package at all).
+Perhaps you could then say `import A.B.C from "main"`.

+Another way is to have a special package name meaning "the home package".
+The special name could be

+- ""
+- "home"
+- "this"
+- this (with no quotes)

 ### The 'as P' alias